-1 The functioning of the calibration cycle is dependent on machine parameter CfgTTRoundStylus (No. 114200).
-Refer to your machine manual.
-The functioning of the cycle is dependent on machine parameter probingCapability (No. 122723).
-(This parameter permits e.g. tool length measurement with a stationary spindle to be enabled and tool radius- and individual tooth measurement to be simultaneously disabled.)
+0 The functionality of this cycle depends on the optional probingCapability machine parameter (no. 122723).
+(This parameter includes the possibility of tool length measurement with a stationary spindle and at the same time to inhibit tool radius and individual teeth measurements.)
+6 This cycle can only be executed in the FUNCTION MODE The functioning of the calibration cycle is dependent on machine parameter CfgTTRoundStylus (No. 114200).
 Refer to your machine manual.
 Before calibrating the touch probe, you must enter the exact length and radius of the calibrating tool into the TOOL.T tool table.
 The position of the TT within the machine working space must be defined by setting machine parameters centerPos (no. 114201) > [0] to [2] .
 If you change the setting of any of the machine parameters centerPos (no. 114201) > [0] to [2] , you must recalibrate.